Ircama/osm-carto-tutorials/pages/50_editing_guidelines.md

 srs: "+proj=merc +a=6378137 +b=6378137 +lat_ts=0.0 +lon_0=0.0 +x_0=0.0 +y_0=0.0 +k=1.0 +units=m +nadgrids=@null +wktext +no_defs +over"
 ```

-These lines define the rendering settings for Mapnik.
+The above lines define the rendering settings for Mapnik.
 Notice that latitude bounds exlude the poles, where the scale becomes infinite with Mercator projection.
-The *center* tag defines the starting centre point (0, 0) and zoom (4); these correspond to the default map image shown by Kosmtik.
+The *center* tag defines the starting centre point (0, 0) and zoom (4); these correspond to the default map image shown by TileMill at startup.
 *srs* is the adopted spatial reference system.

 The following code defines the macros for the projection and for the datasource: